Good stuff

 Not the start of the Bible, not a bicycle, not a prog-rock band.
 Genesis is in short the posh-car arm of the mighty Hyundai Motor Group.

-Or maybe the target audience is people who are just tired of the obvious BMW/Mercedes/Audi/Volvo competition.
-Let's hope they don't mind repeatedly having to explain who or what Genesis is.
+The target audience are people who are just tired of the obvious choices like the BMW X5, Mercedes-Benz GLE, Audi Q7 and Volvo XC90.
+Let's hope they don't mind repeatedly having to explain what Genesis is.

 You never need go to a dealer.
 In fact, there aren't any.
 Much of the process is online, but 'online' is more than purely digital.